philwareham/textpattern-hive-framework/README.md

 `dark-option` is optional (for a single image ID only), for if you need to provide an alternative image when website is in Dark Mode.

 `set-width` and `set-height` are optional (for a single image ID), for if you need to provide explicit maximum dimensions (in pixels) for the image(s).
-Otherwise (when not set), images default to being fully responsive, expanding to fill their container, or up to 100% of their size (unless a class of `overstetch` is applied, in which case an image can expand beyond 100% if the container allows).
+Otherwise (when not set), images default to being fully responsive, expanding to fill their container, or up to 100% of their size—whichever is reached first (unless a class of `overstetch` is applied, in which case an image can expand beyond 100% if the container allows).

 For example, comma separated image IDs: